System Design Space

 Mix user and machine tokens without an explicit privilege model.

-Log the entire request body in production.
+Log full request bodies in production.

 References